Esther-Yang/multi-page-spa/README.md

 # Multi Page SPA

-A React App that used to demostrate multi-page spa.
+A React App that used to demonstrate multi-page spa.

 # Feature